ajoydas/hobbits/specs/spec.md

 ###### GET_ATTESTATION

-Nodes may request an attestation from other nodes using the `GET_ATTESTATION` message:
+Nodes may request an attestation from other nodes using the `GET_ATTESTATION` message, with the following information contained in the body of the message:

 ```python
 {